 A common sight in the arenas of Bangkok, Thailand is the tattoo-adorned bodies of veteran Thai boxers.
-These Muay Thai combatants lean into their identity taking great pride in the title of “Nak Muay” Part of this identity is the belief not only in themselves but in the mysticism that is heavily engrained in the Thai culture, this often takes form in the pre-fight rituals leaving offerings to Buddha at shrines across the country, having monks bless their training facilities and Mongkhon, but also in the form of the traditional bamboo tattoos.
+These Muay Thai combatants lean into their identity taking great pride in the title of “Nak Muay” Part of this identity is the belief not only in themselves but in the mysticism that is heavily engrained in the Thai culture, this often takes form in the pre-fight rituals leaving offerings to Buddha at shrines across the country, having monks bless their training facilities and Mongkon, but also in the form of the traditional bamboo Muay Thai tattoos.

 What Is a Sak Yant?